selisha-pivotal/pcf-meetup-code-samples/java/retwisj/README.md

       gradlew build

-or if you have gradle installed on your machine and in your classpath:

-      gradle build

 To run locally
 Start up an instance of the redis server, deploy your WAR and point your browser to (for the typical setup) [http://localhost:8080/retwisj](http://localhost:8080/retwisj)